gridventures/tabular-state/packages/store/README.md

 ## Querying

-Querying is based on [sift](https://www.npmjs.com/package/sift) which is a monog-query like implementation for JavaScript.
+Querying is based on [sift](https://www.npmjs.com/package/sift) which is a mongo-query like implementation for JavaScript.

 ```ts
 const [results, queryFn, queryMeta] = store.queryRows('posts', {